Careless data modeling can lead to cardinality issues, learn tips to avoid being trapped in a high cardinality universe.

 What in the world is this reference to magic you may ask….
-Well, we will take you on a journey to understand what this is all about and give you a few hints to survive.
+Well, we will take you on a journey to understand what this is all about.
+And we will give you a few hints to survive.

 History of TSDBs data model

-Not so long ago, at the beginning of the 21st century, a startup in the name of Google was facing tremendous growth in its infrastructure and its engineers felt they needed a way to track what was going on with those thousands of servers they were operating.
+Not so long ago, at the beginning of the 21st century, a startup in the name of Google was facing tremendous growth in its infrastructure.
+Its engineers felt they needed a way to track what was going on with those thousands of servers they were operating.
 For this purpose they designed a solution called borgmon which provided monitoring for borg managed services.

-Borgmon borrowed ideas from existing systems but somehow made it easier and more flexible to collect and analyze metrics over time, i.e. time series.
-The flexibility of borgmon was possible thanks to the introduction of a very simple data model based on the use of labels to bring context to the thing you were measuring and tracking over time.
+Borgmon borrowed ideas from existing systems.
+But somehow made it easier and more flexible to collect and analyze metrics over time, i.e. time series.
+The flexibility of borgmon was possible thanks to the introduction of a very simple data model.
+Based on the use of labels, it brings context to the thing you were measuring and tracking over time.